UBC Thunderbirds women's basketball

 The UBC Thunderbirds women's basketball team represent the University of British Columbia in the Canada West Universities Athletic Association of U Sports women's basketball.
 The Thunderbirds (originally known as the Thunderettes) have won the Bronze Baby a total of five times, including the first three championships, spanning from 1972 to 1974.
 The last two national championships took place in 2004 and 2008.
 Both victories took place against the Regina Cougars.
-In 2004, the Thunderbirds defeated the Cougars by a 60-53 mark, while the 2008 triumph resulted in a 67-46 final.
+In 2004, the Thunderbirds defeated the Cougars by a 60–53 mark, while the 2008 triumph resulted in a 67–46 final.

 History

 The 2003-04 season marked a breakthrough for Carrie Watson.
 In addition to All-Canadian honours, Watson also won the Canada West and Canadian Interuniversity Sport Defensive Player of the Year Awards.
 She would also earn a pair of university honours, capturing the Marilyn Pomfret Trophy, recognizing the university's Female Athlete of the Year, along with the Thunderbirds Performance Leadership Award.
 Winning the Bronze Baby National Championship Trophy, the program's first since 1974, ending a 30-year drought, Watson's efforts resulted in National Championship MVP honours.
-In June of 2007, Watson would become the program's first full-time assistant coach.
+In June 2007, Watson would become the program's first full-time assistant coach.

-From 2007 to 2020, the Thunderbirds would enjoy a 152-58 won-loss mark in Canada West league play.
+From 2007 to 2020, the Thunderbirds would enjoy a 152–58 won-loss mark in Canada West league play.
 Capturing the national championship in 2008, the program would reach the national championship game once again in 2012, settling for a silver medal.
 At the 2015 CIS Women's Basketball Championship, the program emerged with a bronze medal.

 Retiring in 2021, Debbie Huband was the longest serving coach in the history of Thunderbirds basketball.
-As the Thunderbirds head coach, Huband captured three national titles (2003-04, '05-06, '07-08) and four conference championships (2006-07, '07-08, '11-12, '14-15).
+As the Thunderbirds head coach, Huband captured three national titles (2003–04, 2005–06, 2007–08) and four conference championships (2006–07, 2007–08, 2011–12, 2014–15).